serviceplanet/shim-review/README.md

 We used the official 1.2 release from GitHub [1].

+# Build instructions

-# build instructions, including what OS to start with, where to get OS images,
-# etc. I'm going to try to reproduce your build as close as possible to verify
-# that it's really a build of the source tree you tell us it is, so these need to
-# be fairly thorough.
-At the very least include the specific versions of gcc,
-# binutils, and gnu-efi which were used, and where to find those binaries.
+Bbuild instructions, including what OS to start with, where to get OS images, etc. I'm going to try to reproduce your build as close as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
+At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.

 In order to make verification of the shim binary easier we build the shim with a vanilla CentOS 7.1611 ISO image in a VM.
 That also make it easier for ourselves